By Lucia Mutikani

 WASHINGTON (Reuters) - U.S. home resales raced to a one-year high in September, the latest indication the housing market recovery is gradually getting back on track.

 A separate report on Tuesday showed service sector activity in the nation's mid-Atlantic region picked up speed this month, another signal suggesting underlying strength in the economy.

-The National Association of Realtors (NAR) on Thursday said existing home sales rose 1.5 percent to an annual rate of 5.26 million units, the highest rate since September of last year.
-Sales rose 2.5 percent compared to a year ago, the first time since October 2013 that nesales have risen above the prior-year levels.
+The National Association of Realtors said existing home sales increased 2.4 percent to an annual rate of 5.17 million units, the strongest reading since September of last year.

 Housing is slowly regaining its footing after activity stalled in the second half of 2013 following a run-up in mortgage rates.
-While the sector continues to be hobbled by sluggish wage growth, a recent decline in mortgage rates should help support sales.
+While it continues to be hobbled by sluggish wage growth, a recent decline in mortgage rates should help support sales.

 The 30-year mortgage rate fell to an average of 3.97 percent last week from 4.12 percent in the week ended Oct.
 9, according to data from mortgage finance firm Freddie Mac.
 The decline reflected a sharp drop in U.S. Treasury debt yields as traders pushed back expectations for the first interest rate hike by the Federal Reserve against a backdrop of troubling economic news from overseas and a big sell-off in global stock markets.

 The housing data helped U.S. stocks to extend gains.
 The housing sector index (.HGX) rose 1.3 percent, with shares of homebuilder Pulte Group (PHM.N) gaining 2.18 percent and those of KB Home (KBH.N) increasing 2.45 percent.

 Prices for U.S. Treasury debt fell, while the dollar rose against a basket of currencies.